mikinty/Parallel-Video-Game-Music/docs/index.md

 ### Markov Model - CUDA and C++

 Markov Model training was done on the AWS Machines using C++ and CUDA capabilities.
-A total of 14 GPUs were used during training.
+A total of 14 NVIDIA Tesla-K80 GPUs were used during training.

-Blocking matrices + mapping problem
+In order to accomodate the large matrix sizes, matrices were first assigned to seperate GPUs.
+However, in order to utlize even more of the GPUS, the larger melodic line matrices were split into 3 parts each (row-major) and assigned to seperate GPUs.
+This results in an assignment of 3 GPUs per melodic line matrix plus 1 GPU per chord matrix, for a total utilisation of 3 * 4 + 2 = 14 GPUs.
+Next, sections of the input notes arrays were assigned to threads, again through contiguous rows (lines).

-Async queue of kernel operations and memcpy and pinned memory
+During optimization, we used asynchronous queuing of kernel operations and memcpy and pinned memory.
+This allowed us to parse the input text file on the CPU while the GPUs performed kernel operations.

-Previous iterations attempted to use shared memory between threads in the same block to increase the speed of matrix access.
+Previous iterations of the algorithm attempted to use shared memory between threads in the same block to increase the speed of matrix access.
+Since shared memory is faster, we attempted to assign matrices to thread blocks as opposed to GPUs, to cut down on transfer and access times.
+However, the large size of our matrices prevented this option.

 Another attempted optimization was the use of locks as opposed to atomicAdd.
+However, as the increment operations were unlikely to have much contention, it was much better to use atomicAdd as opposed to setting locks or other methods.

 Another optimization was using a peer-to-peer memory access between GPUs, in order to better parallelize the input file between more threads.